timkchan/canfieldSolitaire/README.md

 ![](https://github.com/timkchan/solitaire/blob/master/img/canfield1.png?raw=true)

 The foundation piles are built up (i.e., by increasing rank) in suit starting from the four cards whose rank is the same as that of the base card: the card that is initially dealt to the first foundation pile (this is four in the example), and wrapping around from King to Ace, if needed (so that last card to go on a foundation pile in the example above is a three).
-The tableau piles are built down in alternating colors (red on black on red), again wrapping around from Ace to King, if needed.
+The tableau piles are built down in alternating colours (red on black on red), again wrapping around from Ace to King, if needed.
 You may not build on the base card (for example, in Figure 1, you may not play the 3♠ from the top of the reserve to the 4♦ in the tableau.
 Figure 2 shows an example from the middle of a possible game.

 ![](https://github.com/timkchan/solitaire/blob/master/img/canfield2.png?raw=true)